leighannbeck/jands-plumbing/README.md

 # jands-plumbing
-One page website project designed for a local small business in Silver City, NM called "J &amp; S Plumbing and Heating".
+One page website project designed for a local family owned business in Silver City, NM called "J &amp; S Plumbing and Heating".